-States may not restrict services coming from a service provider established in another Member State).
+60 of the EC Treaty) tends towards control in the country where the provider is established (since, except under derogation, Member States may not restrict services coming from a service provider established in another Member State).

-In practice the lack of a clear interpretation of "information society services", "service provider" and "establishment" means that the allocation of roles among Member States in the control of service providers remains unclear.
+In practice the lack of a clear interpretation of "Information Society services", "service provider" and "establishment" means that the allocation of roles among Member States in the control of service providers remains unclear.
 In particular, the uncertainty over the meaning of "establishment" prevents national authorities' responsibilities from being clearly determined.

-Moreover, the lack of information on the origin of the service provider and on his activities adds to the legal uncertainty.
+Moreover, the lack of information on the origin of the service provider and on his activities.
 National legislation shows that in most Member States, there is no systematic obligation to provide information on the site as such (i.e. apart from any offer made in a commercial contract).